Convergence Rate of Empirical Spectral Distribution of Random Matrices from Linear Codes: Abstract

 \section{Abstract}

 It is known that the empirical spectral distribution of random matrices obtained from linear codes of increasing length converges to the well-known Marchenko-Pastur law, if the Hamming distance of the dual codes is at least 5.
-In this paper, we prove that the convergence in probability is at least in the order of $n^{-1/4}$ where $n$ is the length of the code.
+In this paper, we prove that the convergence rate in probability is at least of the order $n^{-1/4}$ where $n$ is the length of the code.